MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-go.md

 ### Create an entity

 The easiest way to create a new entity in a table is to create an instance of type `aztables.EDMEntity`.
-Set the `RowKey` and `PartitionKey` properties using the `aztables.Entity` type and then set any additional properties using a string map.
+Set the `RowKey` and `PartitionKey` properties using the `aztables.Entity` type and then set any extra properties using a string map.

 ```go
 entity := aztables.EDMEntity{